 Section

 49-02-02-01 Hours of Classroom Instruction

 49-02-02-02 Eligible Classroom Instruction

 49-02-02-03 Required Curriculum

-49-02-01.
+49-02-02-01.
 Hours of classroom instruction.

-The required seven hundred fifty total hours of supervised instruction required under this article must include at least four hundred fifty hours of classroom instruction as determined under this chapter: "Hours of classroom instruction" means actual hours in attendance in class under supervised instruction in the presence of an instructor, required hours of classroom instruction as stated under section 49-02-02-03, Required Curriculum.
-"Required hours of class room instruction" means actual hours in attendance in class under supervised instruction in the presence of an instructor, including synchronous or live remote education.
+The required seven hundred fifty total hours of supervised instruction required under this article-must include at least four hundred fifty required-seventy-five hours of classroom instruction as stated under section 49-02-02-03.
+"Required hours of classroom instruction" means actual hours in attendance in class under supervised instruction in the presence of an instructor, including synchronous or live remote education.
 Other classes may be through asynchronous remote education.

-49-02-02-02.
+49-02-02.
 Eligible classroom instruction.

-- 1. Except as otherwise provided in this section or waived by the board for good cause; classroom instruction under this chapter must be provided by a licensed massage therapist at a recognized and approved school of massage and credit may not be given for prior educational instruction.
-In order to teach, in North Dakota the licensed massage therapist must have at least three years of licensed; hands-on experience as a massage therapist, hold a current North Dakota License and be in good standing with the Board. - 2.
-An instructor of anatomy, physiology, neurology, or pathology is not required to be a licensed massage therapist, but must have earned a recognized postgraduate degree or higher in the field of study in which the instructor is providing instruction.
-Masters degree or higher, in an appropriate field of study.
-Instructors of first aid, hygiene, CPR, business practice or ethics must have appropriate credentials, but need not be licensed massage therapists. - 3.
+- Except as otherwise provided in this section or waived by the board for good cause, classroom instruction under this chapter must be provided by a licensed massage therapist at a recognized and approved school of massage and credit may not be given for prior educational instruction.
+In order to teach in North Dakota, the massage therapist must have at least three years of hands-on experience as a massage therapist, hold a current North Dakota license, and be in good standing with the board. - An instructor of anatomy, physiology, or pathology is not required to be a licensed massage therapist, but must have earned a recognized master's degree or higher, in an appropriate field of study.
+Instructors of first aid, hygienesanitation and disease prevention, CPR, business practice and career development, or ethics must have appropriate credentials, but need not be licensed massage therapists. - 3.
 A school of massage may give a student credit for prior educational instruction which was provided by a postsecondary institution.
 To receive credit, the prior instruction must have been provided by a qualified instructor within the five-year period immediately preceding the date of the application for licensure.
-The maximum credit for prior instruction which may be given under this subsection is provided in subsection 4 of section 49-02-03.
+The maximum credit for prior instruction which may be given under this subsection is provided in subsection 45 of section 49-02-03. - 4.
 Correspondence courses are not recognized by the board under this section.

-History: Effective January 1, 2001; amended effective January 1, 2005.
+History: Effective January 1, 2001; amended effective January 1, 2005; July 1, 2010;

-49-02-02-03.
+49-02-03.
 Required curriculum.